jsdom/webidl2js/README.md

 ### For callback interfaces

-#### `convert(value, { context })`
+#### `convert(globalObject, value, { context })`

-Performs the Web IDL conversion algorithm for this callback interface, converting _value_ into a function that performs [call a user object's operation](https://heycam.github.io/webidl/#call-a-user-objects-operation) when called, with _thisArg_ being the `this` value of the converted function.
+Performs the Web IDL conversion algorithm for this callback interface, converting `value` into a function that performs [call a user object's operation](https://heycam.github.io/webidl/#call-a-user-objects-operation) when called, with _thisArg_ being the `this` value of the converted function. `globalObject` is used to ensure error cases result in `Error` or `Promise` objects from the correct realm.

-The resulting function has an _objectReference_ property, which is the same object as _value_ and can be used to perform identity checks, as `convert` returns a new function object every time.
+The resulting function has an `objectReference` property, which is the same object as `value` and can be used to perform identity checks, as `convert` returns a new function object every time.

-If any part of the conversion fails, _context_ can be used to describe the provided value in any resulting error message.
+If any part of the conversion fails, `context` can be used to describe the provided value in any resulting error message.

 #### `install(globalObject, globalNames)`